PrestaShop/prestashop.github.io/news/_posts/2020-02-11-phpunit-security-issue-post-analysis.md

 If you need more information about what is a Bug Bounty program, have a look at [https://en.wikipedia.org/wiki/Bug_bounty_program](https://en.wikipedia.org/wiki/Bug_bounty_program)

-If you just discover this article, please refer to [https://build.prestashop.com/news/critical-security-vulnerability-in-prestashop-modules/ ](https://build.prestashop.com/news/critical-security-vulnerability-in-prestashop-modules/) to make sure you’re not impacted or if you are, help you to remove and protect your shop.
+If you just discovered this article, please refer to [https://build.prestashop.com/news/critical-security-vulnerability-in-prestashop-modules/ ](https://build.prestashop.com/news/critical-security-vulnerability-in-prestashop-modules/) to make sure you are not impacted by the vulnerability or if you are impacted, help you to remove the vulnerable files and protect your shop.